Which city is cheaper, Albuquerque or San Diego?

 San Diego is a hip, dynamic, and energetic coastal city.
 Since it's a large city, you'll find plenty of things to do.
 It's a gorgeous place to visit.
 This is a quaint and attractive place to visit, too.
 Other reasons to visit include museums, nightlife, and live music.

-Albuquerque is a traditional, colonial, and desert town.
+Albuquerque is a desert, historic, and traditional town.
 This destination also has one of those special and quaint feelings.
-Visitors also love the food, shopping, and nightlife.
+Visitors also love the food, hiking, and shopping.

 Let's take a look at the differences and similarities between Albuquerque and San Diego.
 Then, you can decide for yourself which place is better for your next trip.